jdyeakel/2024_PredSizeDiet/README.md

 # Exploring ecological drivers of mammalian predator size and diet across the Cenozoic

+##
+J.D.
+Yeakel,
+M.C.
+Hutchinson,
+C.P.
+Kempes,
+P.L.
+Koch,
+J.L.
+Gill,
+M.M.
+Pires

+## Abstract
+Body size drives the energetic demands of organisms, and largely governs trophic interactions between species.
+On macroevolutionary timescales, these demands feed back to shape the selective landscape driving the evolution of size and diet.
+We develop a theoretical framework based on tri-trophic interaction motifs to explore mammalian population dynamics premised on bioenergetic tradeoffs.
+Our results show how interactions between predators, prey, and external subsidies generate instabilities linked to body size extrema, corresponding to observed limits of predator size and diet.
+These instabilities generate size-dependent constraints on coexistence and highlight a stabilizing carnivore size of 63 Kg.
+Finally, we show that increases in predator size confers selective advantage to dietary generalization, aligning with observations of predator diets among contemporary and Pleistocene species.
+Our framework underscores the importance of understanding macroevolutionary pressures through the lens of ecological interactions, where the selective forces shaping and reshaping the dynamics of communities can be explored.

 ## File Tree
 |── 1_subsidy.nb
 |── 2024_PCR.code-workspace